E-Side

-E-Side is the debut English-language extended play (EP) (second overall) by Japanese duo Yoasobi.
-It was released digitally on November 12, 2021, through Sony Music Entertainment Japan.
-It consists of performances of eight tracks from the duo's songs in the English language, including their previous-release singles "Into the Night", "RGB", "Monster", and "Blue".
+E-Side is the debut English-language EP (second overall) by Japanese duo Yoasobi.
+It was released on November 12, 2021, through Sony Music Entertainment Japan.
+The EP consists of eight tracks from the duo's songs in the English language, including their previous-release singles "Into the Night", "RGB", "Monster", and "Blue".
 Konnie Aoki is in charge of translating all tracks into English.
 Commercially, E-Side debuted at number 19 on the Oricon Combined Albums Chart and number nine on the Billboard Japan Hot Albums.

 Background

 Yoasobi released their first English-language song, titled "Into the Night" on July 2, 2021, which was translated from the duo's "Yoru ni Kakeru" by Konnie Aoki.
 It was peaked at number 44 on the Oricon Combined Singles Chart, and number two on the Digital Singles Chart.
 Later, they also released "RGB" from "Sangenshoku" on July 16, "Monster" from "Kaibutsu" on July 30, and "Blue" from "Gunjō" on October 29, the same day as E-Side announcement.
 All tracks debuted on the Oricon Digital Singles Chart at number ten, eleven, and thirteen, respectively.

 The duo revealed on their radio show, Yoasobi's All Night Nippon X that the EP title E-Side was decided by Nippon Broadcasting System.
-According to Paper interview, Ayase stated the EP that Yoasobi did not change anything and try to appeal to overseas.
-They just extract and give the duo's essence to new fans in a new language, but still similar at its core.
+According to Ayase in a Paper interview, the meanings of the songs had not been changed in the EP and that Yoasobi was trying to appeal to overseas fans.
 In a Nylon interview in February 2022, Yoasobi said that they take into consideration the sound structure to choose the songs to make an English version.
-The songs they chose should not interfere with the original and still would be able to be understood in English.
+They said that the songs they chose should not interfere with the original and should still be able to be understood in English.